Guillaume-SE/Codex/README.md

 Node version > 18.18
 AdonisJS v5

 Set up the database informations in the `.env` like the `.env.example`.
+The project use a MySQL database.
 The command `node ace migration:run` is needed to create the database.

 ```